-Tailscale makes it easy to connect to your network by providing you with consistent IP and DNS addresses for each node (a device or a server).
+Tailscale makes it easy to connect to your network by providing you with a consistent IP address for each node (a device or a server).
 These addresses stay the same, no matter where nodes move to in the physical world, making them easy to manage and share with non-technical users.

 By default, every device receives an IP address in the 100.x.x.x range.
-This IP address is auto-assigned based on the device and authorization credentials and cannot be changed.
-For technical details on why we assign within the 100.x.x.x address space, read our documentation here.
+This IP address is auto-assigned based on the device and authorization credentials and cannot be changed by hand.

 You can find your address in two ways: via the Tailscale client, and via the command line.

-- For Linux-based devices, use the following command:
+- For Linux-based devices, use this following command:

 - For Windows devices, open the app menu from the system task bar and look for the IP listed in the dropdown.